riziuzi/Customer_segmentation/README.md

 1. Classification of customers into distinct segments based on purchase behavior and demographics.
 2. Prediction of future purchases for new customers during their initial year, leveraging only first-purchase data.

-These objectives align with the current research trends in customer relationship management (CRM) and predictive analytics in e-commerce (Kumar et al., 2020; Wang et al., 2019).
+These objectives align with the current research trends in customer relationship management (CRM) and predictive analytics in e-commerce

 ## Methodology